Food sensitivities and intolerances are common problems that can be difficult to diagnose.

 However, those with a sensitivity to salicylates may experience side effects when they consume a food or use a product that contains even small amounts of these chemicals.

-These people have a decreased ability to properly metabolize and excrete them from their bodies.
+These people have a decreased ability to properly metabolize and excrete salicylates.

-Salicylate sensitivity is thought to be caused by an overproduction of leukotrienes, which are inflammatory mediators that have been linked to a variety of conditions, including asthma, rheumatoid arthritis and inflammatory bowel disease (
+Salicylate sensitivity is thought to be caused by an overproduction of leukotrienes — inflammatory mediators that have been linked to a variety of conditions, including asthma, allergic rhinitis, anaphylaxis, rheumatoid arthritis, and interstitial lung diseases (

 This overproduction is caused by the inhibition of cyclooxygenase, an enzyme that regulates the production of leukotrienes (